moderntribe/tampermonkey-scripts/other/README.md

  * WPML

  ### Is a caching plugin in use?
 The sniffer checks for the presence of the following caching plugins:
+* Asset CleanUp: Page Speed Booster
 * Autoptimize
+* Endurance Page Cache
+* Hummingbird
+* LiteSpeed Cache
+* WP Fastest Cache
+* WP Rocket
 * WP-Super-Cache
-* WP Fastest Cache
+* WP Super Minify
 * W3 Total Cache
-* Hummingbird
-* WP Rocket
-* LiteSpeed Cache
-* Endurance Page Cache
-* Asset CleanUp: Page Speed Booster

 ## How to use it
 This tool can be used as a TamperMonkey script or as a bookmarklet.